The Reprecussions of a Sedintary Lifestyle-The Modern Day Posture

 Chances are if you’re sitting at a desk right now, you fit a lot of these characteristics.
 To take that a step further, if your sitting at a desk and desk right now, and then stand up, you’ll fit these characteristics even more.

-What’s the solution to such an epidemic of bad posture?
 MOVE.
 After all, humans are meant to move and be active on a daily basis.
 While sitting at a desk all day is a necessity for most people due to a job or school, we need to help ourselves out by being as active as we can outside of these posture killing activities.
-On top of moving, my advice would be to see a fitness professional that can assess and treat your postural/movement dysfunctions.
+On top of moving, see a fitness professional that can assess and treat your postural/movement dysfunctions.

-Next time you look in the mirror, take a deeper look and ask yourself if you fit the characteristics that I listed above.
-If you do, come on in for an assessment and if you aren’t sure, come on in for an assessment.
+Next time you look in the mirror, take a deeper look and ask yourself if you fit the characteristics listed above; If you do, get an assessment and if you aren’t sure, get an assessment.
 We live in a sedentary world and that needs to be combated with proper training and proper movement.

 The Panorama Wellness and Sports Institute